EssGeeEich/luafcgid/README.md

 # Testing

-All development testing is done with a Raspberry Pi Zero W.
+All development testing is done with a Raspberry Pi Zero W, and sometimes on a Debian x64 distro.

 ## Software: